 The Executive Assistant works under the direction of the Superintendent of Schools and in co-operation with the Director of Instruction.

-To provide secretarial and support services to the Superintendent of Schools and to the Director of Instruction, to effectively and efficiently provide confidential secretarial services to the CISPG's administrative offices, and to provide receptionist support services as required for the Diocesan Pastoral Centre.
+To provide secretarial and support services to the Superintendent of Schools, to effectively and efficiently provide confidential secretarial services to the CISPG's administrative offices, and to provide receptionist support services as required for the Diocesan Pastoral Centre.